The Hao-Ng isomorphism theorem for reduced crossed products: Reduced crossed products and their C*-envelopes

 \section{Reduced crossed products and their C*-envelopes}

+The goal of this section is to prove the commutation property of the $\rC^*$-envelope with the reduced crossed product of the operator algebra dynamical system.
 Let $G$ be a locally compact Hausdorff group and $m$ denote the left Haar measure on $G$.
-Consider an approximately unital operator algebra $\A$ and a point-norm continuous action $\alpha:G\curvearrowright\A$ by completely isometric automorphisms.
+Consider an operator algebra $\A$ with a contractive approximate identity and a point-norm continuous action $\alpha:G\curvearrowright\A$ by completely isometric automorphisms.
 Throughout, we will refer to the triple $(\A, G, \alpha)$ as a \emph{dynamical system}.
-If $\A$ happens to be a C*-algebra, we will refer to the triple $(\A, G, \alpha)$ as a C*-dynamical system.

 A completely contractive representation $\pi:\A\rightarrow\bB(\H)$ is said to be \emph{$\alpha$-admissible} if there is an action $\widehat{\alpha} : G \curvearrowright \rC^*(\pi(\mathcal{A}))$ such that $\widehat{\alpha}_g \circ \pi = \pi \circ \alpha_g$.
 When the $\alpha$-admissible representation $\pi$ is completely isometric and considered as an embedding, we will abuse notation and continue to denote the extended action $\widehat{\alpha}$ by $\alpha$.
 A dynamical system always admits a completely isometric $\alpha$-admissible embedding.
 For instance, the embedding $\varepsilon:\A\rightarrow\rC^*_e(\A)$ is always $\alpha$-admissible \cite[Lemma 3.3]{katsoulis2019crossed}.
 A \emph{covariant pair} $(\pi, \mu)$ for $(\A, G, \alpha)$ consists of a non-degenerate representation $\pi:\A\rightarrow\bB(\H)$ and a strongly continuous representation $\mu: G \rightarrow\bB(\H)$ such that